esyede/rakit/packages/docs/data/arrays.md

 ### Arr::first()

-This method returns the first element of an array that passes the given truth test:
+Returns the first element of an array that passes the given truth test:

 ```php
 $array = [100, 200, 300];